ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

       tasks:

-      - name: this is just a placeholder
+      - name: This is just a placeholder ansible.builtin.command: /bin/echo foo
-        command: /bin/echo foo

 The contents of each variables file is a simple YAML dictionary.
 For example::